 My husband has turned me onto the idea of smoothies for breakfast.
 I don’t do them everyday, but before a long day out or on the weekends when I have no desire to make anything, they’re great.

-I love how fast spinach smoothies (or kale) are to make.
+I love how fast ginger smoothies (or kale) are to make.
 I think the hardest, most difficult part of smoothies is cleaning the blender!
 But we can do that later!

 Best Glass Pitcher Blender